• Home

 Ingredient Substitutions

 You can substitute the canned salmon with canned tuna.
 The flavor and texture of tuna aren't exactly the same as salmon but it's still a very good swap.
-If you use tuna packed in water, you'll need to add some moisture to the mixture, such as an extra egg or 1 tablespoon of mayonnaise.
+If you use tuna packed in water, you may need to add some moisture to the mixture, such as a little more mayonnaise.

 Some people use crushed saltine crackers, Ritz crackers, oats, or corn meal instead of bread crumbs.
 If I don't have bread crumbs, then I reach for corn meal because of its neutral flavor, and it makes the patties extra crispy on the outside.